Trump vows to hold Iran responsible for Houthi attacks

-WASHINGTON/ADEN: US President Donald Trump said on Monday (Mar 17) he would hold Iran responsible for any attacks carried out by the Houthi group that it backs in Yemen, as his administration expanded the biggest US military operation in the Middle East since Trump returned to the White House.
+WASHINGTON: US President Donald Trump said on Monday (Mar 17) he would hold Iran responsible for any attacks carried out by the Houthi group that it backs in Yemen, as his administration expanded the biggest US military operation in the Middle East since his return to the White House.

 Responding to the Houthi movement's threats to international shipping, the US launched a new wave of airstrikes on Saturday.
 On Monday, the Red Sea port city of Hodeidah and Al Jawf governorate north of the capital Sanaa were targeted, Houthi-run Al Masirah TV said.